Intego Review: Quick Expert Summary

 VirusBarrier — Malware Scanning

-VirusBarrier is Intego’s antivirus scanner.
-The dashboard is simple and easy to use, but still contains essential virus protection tools, such as an antivirus scan, real-time protection, scheduled scans, and malware removal.
+VirusBarrier is Intego’s malware scanner.
+Its dashboard is simple and easy to use, but it still contains essential virus protection tools, such as an antivirus scanner, a real-time protection engine, scan scheduling, and malware removal.

-I thought I’d resolved the issue when I clicked Repair.
-However, when I checked the “Logs” to get a full breakdown of the scan, I noticed it said “Repair failed” next to 6 of the potentially harmful files.
-It would have been nice if the software alerted me to the fact that the repair process had failed so I could have done something.
+After each scan had finished, I clicked Repair.
+The majority of malware files did get repaired, but when I checked the “Logs” to get a full breakdown of the scan, I noticed it said “Repair failed” next to 6 of the potentially harmful files.
+This may not be a big deal (because all the files have been effectively neutralized and quarantined), but it would have been nice if the software alerted me to the fact that the repair process had failed so I could have done something about it sooner.

 NetBarrier — Mac Firewall

-Overall, Intego has done a good job with this feature.
-It’s easy to navigate, has a simple layout, and has features that help keep my device protected depending on the type of network connection.
+Overall, I really like the NetBarrier firewall.
+Intego has done a great job with this feature.
+It’s easy to navigate, has a simple layout, has much better functionality than Apple’s built-in firewall, and includes features that help to block programs making unwanted internet connections.

 ContentBarrier — Parental Controls

-The big problem, however, is that ContentBarrier is not easy to set up — there wasn’t a clear set of instructions to follow, so I didn’t really know how to use the software at first.
-I figured it out, but it shouldn’t have been this difficult to do.
-However, I do love the range of features offered — much better than the default Mac parental controls.
+The big problem, however, is that ContentBarrier isn’t easy to set up — there wasn’t a clear set of instructions to follow, so I didn’t really know how to use the software at first.
+I figured it out eventually, but I think that setting up a parental control app should be easy.
+Also, some features like keystroke tracking don’t work on older Macs, which is a bit disappointing.

 Washing Machine — Mac System Optimizer